Staff Bios

 • Courtney Donadio

-Newer Elementary Kindergarten Teacher
+Kindergarten Lead Teacher

 Courtney has been working in the field of education since 2008, when she began teaching adults personal finance and business in the salon/spa world.
 This evolved into business education, and she became the executive director of career services for a group of private colleges.
 When her son was one, she relocated and began considering other career options.
 In touring an assortment of early childhood facilities, one type of education stood out: Montessori.
 Watching children being happily productive and learning relevant, enriching things made her seek to know more.
 In 2016, Courtney completed her Montessori education at Maria Montessori school in San Diego.
 She also holds a certificate in Early Intervention.
 She has an 11-year-old son and lives in Leucadia where she carries the vision of Montessori into her own life, cooking and gardening.
 Courtney has been a part of the Village Gate Academy community since 2017.